celo-org/celo-blockchain/consensus/istanbul/backend/announce.md

 This message is sent from a [NearlyElectedValidator] and regossipped through the network, with the intention of reach out for other [NearlyElectedValidator] nodes and discover their [eNodeURL] values, while at the same time sending its own.
-Note that the sender sends many queries in one message, and each has its own encrypted value of the [eNodeURL].
+Note that the sender sends many queries in one message.
+A query is a pair `<destination address, encrypted eNodeURL>` so that only the destination address can decrypt the encrypted [eNodeURL] in it.

 `[[dest_address: B_20, encrypted_enode_url: B], version: P, timestamp: P]`